claugf/Bug-Tracker/README.md

 ```
 {GET} /projects
 ```
-* To get individual project:
+* To get an individual project:
 ```
 {GET} /projects/{SLUG}
 ```